Andrew Chadwick: Career

-Chadwick was the Head of Department in Politics and International Relations at Royal Holloway, University of London from 2006-2009.
-He was also the Founder and co-Director, with Professor Ben O'Loughlin, of the New Political Communication Unit based at Royal Holloway.
+Chadwick was the head of department in politics and international relations at Royal Holloway, University of London from 2006 to 2009.
+He was also the founder and co-director, with Professor Ben O'Loughlin, of the New Political Communication Unit based at Royal Holloway.

 Chadwick has contributed to field-building in this area of communication studies.
 He edited the Handbook of Internet Politics with Philip N. Howard, and is the founder and editor of Oxford Studies in Digital Politics.
 He was awarded the American Sociological Association's Best Book Award (Communication and Information Technologies Section) in 2007 for his book Internet Politics: States, Citizens and New Communication Technologies.
 His most recent book, The Hybrid Media System: Politics and Power, offers a critical analysis of the exercise of power in a media system characterised by a meshing of media types.

-In 2014 Chadwick was one of eight Commissioners on the Commission on Civil Society and Democratic Engagement, which has been launched in response to concerns raised regarding the UK Government's proposed Transparency of Lobbying, Non-party Campaigning and Trade Union Administration Bill.
+In 2014 Chadwick was one of eight commissioners on the Commission on Civil Society and Democratic Engagement, launched in response to concerns raised regarding the UK Government's proposed Transparency of Lobbying, Non-party Campaigning and Trade Union Administration Bill.

 Chadwick has contributed to, amongst others, The Independent, BBC Radio 4 (Today, World at One and Moral Maze), and The Daily Telegraph.
 In 2012, Chadwick was invited to speak at the Holberg Prize Symposium, where he delivered an address on the hybrid media system.
 He held a visiting position at the Oxford Internet Institute, University of Oxford.